-In the Center for Healthy Communities’ publication “Advocating for Change: Persuading Decision Makers to Act for Better Health,” the authors explain that decision makers are just like the rest of us: they are rational and emotional humans.
+The Center for Healthy Communities explains that decision makers are just like the rest of us: they are rational and emotional humans.
 They act with courage, empathy and principle, but they also act out of fear, ego and defense.
 Every decision maker will weigh the consequences of complying with an ask against the consequences of not doing so.
 They are also influenced by factors like levels of comfort and trust.
-This is why it is always a beneficial to get to know the decision makers in your community.
+This is why it is always beneficial to get to know the decision makers in your community.
 These relationships will allow your council to better understand the interests and passions of policy makers, which will help you to find more possible routes for collaboration.

 - Will I gain or lose politically or economically?

 - How will this hurt or help my supporters?

 - What will my superiors and colleagues think?